 Need help with taxes but can’t afford a preparer?
 The IRS VITA program offers free tax help for low- to moderate-income individuals.
 Learn who qualifies, how to get help, and what documents to bring.

 Confused about disability benefits?
-This guide explains the difference between Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI), who qualifies, and how to apply.
+This guide explains Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI), who qualifies, and how to apply.

 Childcare is expensive — but many working families qualify for government help.
 The Child Care and Development Fund (CCDF) can reduce your monthly daycare costs or even make it free.
 Here's how to apply and who qualifies.